xumzheng/microsoft-graph-docs/includes/data-connect-quickstart-06.md

       ![A screenshot of the Azure portal Factory resources page with publish all highlighted.](../concepts/images/data-connect-adf-publish-all.png)

+1. (Optional) You can also add multiple dataset extractions within a run.
+For the context if this tutorial, if you would like to add **BasicDataSet_v0.Users_v1**, please follow steps 9 - 11.
+We recommend you reuse the same linked service and storage container as you did previously, the only difference is ensuring you select **BasicDataSet_v0.Users_v1** during dataset collection and click import schema once the required fields are filled out.
 ## Run the Azure Data Factory pipeline

 With the pipeline created, now it is time to run it.